-I am excited to be working with MCT after having completed my final year’s clinical placements here.
 Prior to entering the Midwifery Education Program at Ryerson University, I graduated with a double major Bachelor of Arts in Women’s and Gender Studies and Psychology from the University of British Columbia.
 In Vancouver I worked in the capacities of women’s centre coordinator, youth worker, harm reduction community support worker, and sexual health educator.
 During my time in the MEP I have had many amazing opportunities, such as working with midwives in Victoria, BC spending a month at Planned Parenthood in St. John’s, Newfoundland.
-In addition to midwifery, my passions include social justice organizing, reading, zine making, travelling, baking, creative writing, and chocolate.
+In addition to midwifery, my passions include social justice organizing, reading, zine making, traveling, baking, creative writing, and chocolate.

 I began the Midwifery Education Program at Ryerson in 1997 then graduated and began working in the Spring of 2002.
 I love being a midwife.
 Prior to midwifery I spent 5 years at Western in Philosophy & Women’s Studies, worked in palliative care and volunteered as a doula.
 Since the late 1980’s I’ve worked with various organizations trying to change the world and I’m still plugging away.
 I played competitive baseball for more than 20 years and now enjoy coaching my kids’ baseball teams at Christie Pitts.
 I look forward to working with you.

-I’m very happy to be joining the Midwives Collective of Toronto as a newly registered midwife!
+I am very happy to be a part of the wonderful team of midwives here at MCT.
 Prior to starting my midwifery journey, I completed a B.Sc. in Biology from McGill University and later worked as a community outreach advisor in McGill’s diversity education office.
 While living and working in Montreal, I was involved in many initiatives that promoted community building, anti-discrimination, equity and inclusion.
 I was immediately drawn to the client-centered approach to midwifery care, and it has been a pleasure and privilege to work in a field that I feel truly connected to.
 Outside of work I enjoy exploring the many food options Toronto has to offer, listening to music with soul, and sharing moments of unrestrained laughter with lovely people.
 I look forward to meeting you!